technomancy/bussard/spoilers/characters.md

 She also offers to pretend to be the captain of the ship in any cases where an un-manned ship would raise too many suspicions.

+## rocanna7

+## traxus5

-# Governments
+# Systems by Government

 This will make more sense if you read history.md first.

+Each world has a file in data/motd which contains a brief description and is shown when logging into that world.

 ## Solar Union

 Home of humanity, but regressed from its height.
-Suffered from having portal delayed due to accident.
-Some believe the Ptolemy was sabotaged on its mission to carry a portal to Sol.

-Sol is ancient, and still hosts the majority of humankind who have never left Earth.
+Suffered from having portal delayed due to accident.Sol is ancient, and still hosts the majority of humankind, who have never left Earth.
 Many see it as backwards or quaint.

 * [x] Earth
 * [x] Mars